Ultimate Guide to Lotte World Busan Theme Park

 Afterward, head to the 2nd floor to take head-end photos at the self studio.
 You will leave memories for a lifetime here.

-Giant Splash in Lotte World Busan
+Must-try Rides in Lotte World Adventure Busan

 Giant Swing and Giant Digger in Underland